kingsdigitallab/sdlc-for-rse/README.md

 A repository for documentation and processes for software development in a research setting.

-This repository was established by [King's Digital Lab](www.kdl.kcl.ac.uk) on Aug 22 2018 and it is intended to be an evolving piece of work.
+This repository was established by [King's Digital Lab](www.kdl.kcl.ac.uk)  (KDL) on Aug 22 2018 and it is intended to be an evolving piece of work.

+The documentation found here represents the KDL's implementation of an Agile software development lifecycle adapted to suit the particular requiements and research software development

 Contributions from the RSE community are very welcome